My Name Is Mud: Music video

-The music video for "My Name Is Mud" was directed by Mark Kohr (who would also helm the videos for two other Primus singles: "DMV" and "Mr. Krinkle").
+The music video for "My Name Is Mud" was directed by Mark Kohr (who also helmed the videos for two other Primus songs: "DMV" and "Mr. Krinkle").
 According to Les Claypool, the video is composed of three distinct visual threads: The first is the band performing the song in silhouette.
-The second is Claypool, in character as Aloysius Devadander Abercrombie A.K.A.
-Mud, burying a dead body while spitting chewing tobacco and singing at the camera.
+The second is Claypool, in character as Aloysius Devadander Abercrombie or Mud, burying a dead body while spitting chewing tobacco and singing at the camera.
 The third is set in a spa "where ... beauty is voluptuous.
 Where big people are beauty, and skinny people are not."
 According to Claypool, the video is partly an homage to Sam Raimi's work.

 The outdoor scenes were filmed around the Palo Alto area, near Interstate 280.
 During the first day of shooting, the band was caught in a massive rainstorm.
 "We ended up having to actually bag it," Claypool later noted, "which was a big deal ... scrapping the day almost killed the entire thing.
 It was freezing-ass cold, and the generator kept dying because somebody put diesel into a gas generator."
 Larry LaLonde noted something similar: "I remember it being super cold and raining [when we filmed the outdoor scenes]—just standing on the field, freezing to death.
 That was a tough one to make.
 It was pretty uncomfortable."
-The mud bath scenes were shot in Calistoga, California, and the graphic designer and musician Bob C. Cock (who also appears in the music video for "Jerry Was a Race Car Driver") cameos in this portion of the video, where he drinks soda containing the pig head from the cover.
+The mud bath scenes were shot in Calistoga, California, and the graphic designer and musician Bob C. Cock (who also appears in the music video for "Jerry Was a Race Car Driver") cameos in this portion of the video, where he drinks soda containing the pig head from the album cover.

 Woodstock '94 performance

 During Primus's Woodstock '94 performance of "My Name Is Mud", the band was pelted with mud, which band drummer Tim Alexander noted was done "not in a mean way, but kind of a rock 'n' roll way."
-About a minute into the song, the band stopped playing and Les Claypool told the crowd, "Well, I opened a big-ass can of worms with that one, didn't I?
-The song is called 'My Name Is Mud' but keep the mud to yourselves, you son-of-a-bitch!"
+About a minute into the song, the band stopped playing and Les Claypool told the crowd, "[Boy], I opened a big-ass can of worms with that one, didn't I?
+The song is called 'My Name Is Mud', but keep the mud to yourselves, you son-of-a-bitch!"
 He also told them that throwing mud was a "sign of small and insignificant genitalia".
 At that point "we got them to stop," Claypool explained in a 2014 interview with Greg Prato, "and we were able to continue and do our show."
 In the same interview, Claypool joked that he "still [has] mud in those speaker cabinets."